ReddyLab/ccgr_portal_data_loading/README.md

-# CCGR Portal Data Generation
+# CCGR Portal Data Generation, Validation and Loading

-This repository contains the scripts to generate portal data from public sources.
-The scripts need to
+This repository contains the scripts to generate portal data from public sources, validate said data, and load it (or any other valid data) into in the portal.
+The generation scripts need to

 - Generate experiment and analysis metadata
 - Download the data itself (potentially)
 - Modify the data to match the portal format (potentially)

+The generated data (or any data) can be validated to work with the portal using the `ccgr_ev`, `ccgr_av`, and `ccgr_mv` scripts.

-Portal admins can then use a [script included with the portal](https://github.com/ReddyLab/cegs-portal/blob/main/scripts/data_loading/bulk_upload.py) to upload the data to their portal.
+Portal admins can then use the `ccgr_ul` command to upload data to their portal.